ruggeri/tech-notes/programming-languages/rust/the-rust-programming-language-notes.md

 Closures can either use a mutable or immutable reference, or may take ownership of the closed over variable.

-**TODO**: I'm a little confused about `FnOnce`, which is a trait for when a closure takes ownership.
-Can the closure be called only once, because after the memory is discarded?
-Or does the captured environment live as long as the closure does?
+I believe that `FnOnce` performs an operation that can be done only once, consuming the closed environment (and itself).

 They then show the `Iterator` interface and how to implement `next`.
 Then they apply it to the Regexp project just like I already did.